Texas: Agriculture and mining

 Texas leads the nation in the production of cattle, horses, sheep, goats, wool, mohair and hay.
 The state also leads the nation in production of cotton which is the number one crop grown in the state in terms of value.
 The state grows significant amounts of cereal crops and produce.
-Texas has a large commercial fishing industry.
+Texas' fishing industry, along the Texas Gulf Coast, is vital to Texas' economy.
+In 2015, there were 80.4 million pounds of seafood landed, valued at more than $173.4 million.
 With mineral resources, Texas leads in creating cement, crushed stone, lime, salt, sand and gravel.

-Texas throughout the 21st century has been hammered by drought.
-This has cost the state billions of dollars in livestock and crops.
+Texas throughout the 21st century has been hammered by drought, costing the state billions of dollars in livestock and crops.

 Energy

 Ever since the discovery of oil at Spindletop, energy has been a dominant force politically and economically within the state.
-If Texas were its own country it would be the sixth largest oil producer in the world according to a 2014 study.
+If Texas were its own country it would be the sixth-largest oil producer in the world according to a 2014 study.

-The Railroad Commission of Texas, contrary to its name, regulates the state's oil and gas industry, gas utilities, pipeline safety, safety in the liquefied petroleum gas industry, and surface coal and uranium mining.
+The Railroad Commission of Texas regulates the state's oil and gas industry, gas utilities, pipeline safety, safety in the liquefied petroleum gas industry, and surface coal and uranium mining.
 Until the 1970s, the commission controlled the price of petroleum because of its ability to regulate Texas's oil reserves.
 The founders of the Organization of Petroleum Exporting Countries (OPEC) used the Texas agency as one of their models for petroleum price control.